fredglaw/fredglaw.github.io/index.markdown

 <!--I am a graduate student in the [Research and Training Group (RTG) in Mathematical Modeling and Simulation](https://math.nyu.edu/dynamic/research/pages/research-and-training-group-mathematical-modeling-and-simulation/).
 I am also an [NDSEG](https://ndseg.sysplus.com/) Fellow. -->

-You can reach me at Law@cims.nyu.edu, or at 504 Warren Weaver Hall.
+You can reach me at Law@cims.@nyu.edu, or at 504 Warren Weaver Hall.